The Power of Spanish Cognates: 94 Spanish Words You Already Know

-Even if today is your first day of learning Spanish, you already know thousands of Spanish words and you are not even aware of it.
+Even if today is your first day learning Spanish, you already know plenty of Spanish words.

 What Are Spanish Cognates?

-Cognates are the easiest and coolest way to get a larger vocabulary.
-Acquiring them is almost instantaneous.
+Cognates are the easiest way to expand your vocabulary.
 Just a quick look at the word and you know its meaning.

-Now, here is where I will give you a word of caution: There are some words that look similar in English and Spanish but have different meanings.
-These false cognates are also known as false friends and they can lead to some miscommunication!
+Often called “false friends,” these are words that look similar in English and Spanish but have different meanings.
+False cognates can definitely lead to some miscommunication!

 Always double-check that a familiar-looking word means what you think it means before you start using it.

 The following 94 cognates are true friends: words that look and mean the same in both Spanish and English.

 Perfect Spanish Cognates

 These words are spelled exactly the same way in English and Spanish.
 And because they’re cognates, they mean exactly the same thing too.